Grantmaking Partnership Opportunities

 This process is managed by the Community Investment Office.
 If you have any questions, please email Debbie Cahoon or call 843-681-9100 and ask for Debbie.

-OrganizationProject TitleAmount of RequestAmount Funded through the Impact Grant OpportunityAmount Remaining
+OrganizationProject TitleAmount of RequestAmount Funded through the Impact Grant OpportunityAmount Funded through the Grant CatalogAmount Remaining

 Click "DONATE" to read more about the request!